 Consolidating helps you get out of debt; continuing to spend as you did before puts you even further into debt.

 • A larger loan with a financial institution will require prompt payments.
-If you were struggling to pay your debts before, you may be still be challenged with payments.
-A CHIP Reverse Mortgage may be a better option; it doesn’t require any payments until you decide to move or sell your home.
+If you were struggling to pay your debts before, you may still be challenged with payments.
+The CHIP Reverse Mortgage may be a better option; it doesn’t require any payments until you decide to move or sell your home.

 • You may require a co-signer who will have to pay the loan, if you’re unable.
 Note that the CHIP Reverse Mortgage does not require a co-signer, as long as you qualify for it and are on the property title.